akinsbo/exonet_wordpress/README.md

 ## Future optimizations

-If not t2-micro, consider EBS-optimizing it.
+If not t2-micro, consider EBS-optimizing the instances.

+## Design Considerations

+Rather than use ec2.py, ec.ini to fetch the inventory dynamically, The inventory file is populated using a jq operation on the tfstate file